AutomatedLab/AutomatedLab/Help/AutomatedLab/en-us/Install-LabSoftwarePackage.md

 ```

 ### -AsJob
-Indicates that the installation should be run as a job
+Indicates that the cmdlet should run in the background

 ```yaml
 Type: SwitchParameter